SYED-RAFI-NAQVI/Linear-Regression-Form-Scratch/readme.md

 Finding the best m, b for the best fit line.

-This step under goes recursiveness to find m, b where the line moves forward and backword with respect to the data points when there is less mean square error then we will get the best m, b values
+This step under goes recursiveness to find m, b where the line moves forward and backword with respect to the data points when there is less mean square error then we will get the best m, b values.

-This step is the actual gradient decent which finds the best fit line for the data points
+This step is the actual gradient decent which finds the best fit line for the data points.

       b_gradient += -(2/N) * (y - ((m_current * x) + b_current))
       m_gradient += -(2/N) * x * (y - ((m_current * x) + b_current))

-      these formulas helps to find the m and b
+      these formulas helps to find the m and b.

 # step - 5 :